-Sharing your YouTube videos is as simple as clicking the share button and copying the link or sharing directly to a social network.
-To embed a YouTube video, click the share button and then “Embed.”
+Sharing your YouTube videos is as simple as clicking the share button, copying the link, or sharing directly to a social network.
+Click the share button to embed a YouTube video and then “Embed.”
 Copy the code into the site or landing page you want the video to live on.

 To Share a YouTube Video: